 Gamification of change management.

-Gamification is a bit of a buzzword in business at the moment.
-Basically it means using game design principles in business initiatives – eg customer loyalty programs, employee engagement, learning programs and potentially change management.
-Gaming is incredibly popular because it fulfils human needs in a fun way – challenge, reward, social connection, recognition, problem solving.
-IABC had presented an issue of Communication World on the topic in November and then earlier this year I found myself eating up Jane McGonigal’s book “Reality is Broken: Why Games Make Us Better and How They Can Change The World.
+Basically gamification means using game design principles in business initiatives – eg customer loyalty programs, employee engagement, learning programs and potentially change management.
+Gaming is incredibly popular because it fulfills human needs in a fun way – challenge, reward, social connection, recognition, problem solving.
+IABC had presented an issue of Communication World and then I found myself eating up Jane McGonigal’s book “Reality is Broken: Why Games Make Us Better and How They Can Change The World.
 For the ultimate schooling on gaming in the workplace, take some time to read Luc Galoppins epic 9 part series “Gamers Will Save Our Economy”

 In his post “Game based learning why does it work” – Steven Boller maps out how the elements of learning align with game principles